ARM-software/libddssec/readme.md

 Whichever is chosen, the tool will tear-down any created files.
-For use in systematic testing, however, a filesystem that is read-only or that is reset between tests is advisable to avoid interference from unforseen side-effects.
+For use in systematic testing, however, a filesystem that is read-only or that is reset between tests is advisable to avoid interference from unforeseen side-effects.

 Using the fast-model option requires supplying a path to the binaries (the filesystem, RAMdisks, et al.) and that the fast-model 'FVP_Base_RevC-2xAEMv8A'